Beatmania IIDX 23: Copula: Class mode changes

 Class mode (段位認定モード) is a mode in which players select from a series of preselected 4-song courses (ranked by the difficulty level of the course).
 The difficulty level of the highest level course cleared is often used as an indicator of the overall strength of the player.

-In Copula several changes were made to the Class mode system.
-First, options were added to play a Class mode course with notes mirrored (mirror mode), with the Groove Gauge dropping faster than normal (EX mode) or both.
-These options were previously available in Beatmania IIDX 22: Pendual, but Mirror mode was selected based on whether the current day was "present phase" or "future phase", and EX mode required payment to be made using Konami's Paseli electronic currency; in Copula both options are available through normal menus.
+In Copula, several changes were made to the Class mode system.
+First, options were added to play a Class mode course with notes mirrored (mirror mode), with the Groove Gauge dropping faster than normal (EX mode), or both.
+These options were previously available in Beatmania IIDX 22: Pendual, but Mirror mode was selected based on whether the current day was "present phase" or "future phase", and EX mode required payment to be made using Konami's Paseli electronic currency; in Copula, both options are available through normal menus.

-Additionally, Chūden (中伝), a new class rank was added in-between classes 10th Dan (十段) and Kaiden (皆伝), while Class mode courses for dual-side play were changed from having 3 tracks to 4 tracks and began on 7th Kyū (七級) instead of 5th Kyū (五級).
+Additionally, Chūden (中伝), a new class rank, was added between classes 10th Dan (十段) and Kaiden (皆伝), while Class mode courses for dual-side play were changed from having 3 tracks to 4 tracks and began on 7th Kyū (七級) instead of 5th Kyū (五級).